cracked-machine/pod_serializable/README.md

 Some noteworthy points:

 - The class member widths are honoured regardless of the input width; the serialization automtically zero-pads the remaining bytes.
 If the input width exceeds the class member width it will cause an error at compile-time.
-- Because we are using POD classes, the member declaration order must be mirrored when reading/writing in the serialization/deserialization operation.
+- Because we are using POD classes, we can simply serialize/deserialize the entire obj without incurring any size penalty that would occur with regular classes.

 Two examples of serialization/deserialization are shown.
 Both methods use streams: